quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-day-week.md

 <MarkdownApi :api="QCalendarDayApi" name="QCalendarDay"/>

+## Dark

+This will only make sense if your browser is currently in light mode.

 <MarkdownExample title="Dark" file="WeekDark" no-github no-edit/>

+## Alignment

 You can use the properties `date-header`, `date-align` and `weekday-align` to manipulate how the header area looks.

 <MarkdownExample title="Alignment" file="WeekAlignment" no-github no-edit/>

+## Cell Width

 You can specify the `cell-width` property to make your calendar overrun it's horizontal boundaries.